Dominik Dubravec, DDS, MMSc

 - The Oral-Systemic Periodontal Practice

-January 31 – February 4, 2017 – Meisinger’s 7th Annual High Altitude Comprehensive Implant Symposium
+January 31 – February 4, 2017 – Meisinger’s 7th Annual High Altitude Comprehensive Implant Symposium in Vail, CO

 - Surgical Techniques to Enhance Orthodontic and Other Advanced Surgical Therapies